 ” Women are generally smaller framed than guys and have much less overall body water and more overall fatty tissue,” Roach explains.

 “Blood alcohol level rises faster and stays raised longer in women, so the harmful effects of alcohol, even when females and male consume the same amount, will appear sooner in the women.”

 “This is a very severe problem for women around the western world,” she states.

 “We need to do more in regards to getting this message out to girls and clinical providers who work with youngsters.
 Because once you end up in the domino effect of hazardous alcohol consumption, it becomes difficult to turn it around.”

 The big question is: “Why?”
 What is behind the surge in women’s problem drinking?

-Doctor Roach says this isn’t entirely grasped, but she says some more minor investigations and anecdotes reveal that social norms around women’s alcohol consumption have transformed dramatically over the previous 100 yrs.
+Doctor Roach says this isn’t entirely grasped.
+Still, she says some more minor investigations and anecdotes reveal that social norms around women’s alcohol consumption have transformed dramatically over the previous 100 yrs.

 “It’s gone from being taboo for women to consume alcohol whatsoever to being expected in some settings, even to consume alcohol to intoxication,” she claims.

-Roach and other specialists say high levels of depression and anxiety amongst females could contribute to the problem, as could physical violence over females.
+Roach and other specialists say high levels of depression and anxiety among females could contribute to the problem, as could physical violence over females.